 Learn More: 25 Herbs That Grow in the Shade

 There is a slew of primrose varieties.
 Probably the most popular is the early-spring bloomers that pop just when you most need a vibrant burst of color.
 Primrose is evergreen in most parts of the country.
 They can stand some sun in the winter months but make sure you’ve got them tucked into the shade when summer comes.
 Check with your local extension or garden center to see what type of primrose grows best in your area.

 Learn More: Primrose Pointers: Follow the Primrose Path

-Creeping Jenny (aka - moneywort) is a ubiquitous ground cover because it's easy to grow, but also because it can be invasive, so using it in a container is a smart idea.
-It is low-maintenance, prefers soil on the moist side, and it grows well in sun or shade although it may acquire a golden hue if kept in a sunny spot.
+Creeping Jenny (aka - moneywort) is a ubiquitous ground cover because it's easy to grow, but it can be aggressive, so using it in a container is a smart idea.
+It prefers soil on the moist side and it grows well in sun or shade although it may acquire a golden hue if kept in a sunny spot.
 In the deep cold, the color will fade, but next season it will strike back with a vengeance.

 'Snow Cap' Sedge